solar garden

 Yes, we do not anticipate rate increases through 2026 to support the transition.
 Our focus is on securing cost-effective, renewable energy solutions that ensure stable and predictable rates for our members.

-No, we would have been responsible for paying the $209.7 million for the debt incurred by Tri-State, regardless of our decision to exit the contract.
+No, we would have been responsible for paying the $208.4 million for the debt incurred by Tri-State, regardless of our decision to exit the contract.
 This payment is related to debt Tri-State accumulated when it originally expected us to remain a member for 50 years.
-Our decision to exit simply triggers the settlement of this debt, but it is not an additional cost beyond what was already owed.
+Our decision to exit simply triggered the settlement of this debt, but it is not an additional cost beyond what was already owed.

 Yes!
 Check out our LPEA Fact Checker for more information on our energy transition, Board elections, the recent rate increase, and more.